banner svg (1)

 Source

 Your local government will have rules and regulations you’ll need to follow as a small business owner and childcare provider.
-Start by reviewing the childcare licensing guidelines for your state and city.
-Once you’re clear on licensing guidelines, you’re ready to start writing your childcare business plan.
+Start by reviewing the childcare licensing guidelines for your state.
+Once you’re clear on licensing guidelines, you can make sure your childcare business plan will be aligned with those requirements.

-Investors provide businesses with money in exchange for partial ownership.
+Investors provide businesses with money and expertise in exchange for partial ownership.
 As a result, they expect a larger return on their initial investment.
-Because many investors work in business, they prefer to invest in an established company.

 Most investors look for: